davghouse/SPOJ/README.md

 I **do** bother thinking about parameter types (and lots of other details) for any reusable components, which are housed in the Daves.SpojSpace.Library project.
-However, due to similar performance concerns as above and YAGNI, I usually don't bother programming with extensibility in mind.
+However, due to similar performance concerns as above and YAGNI, I usually don't bother programming with extensibility or safety in mind.

 On the rare occasion that C# is too slow (usually due to I/O speed), I use C++.
 Style-wise I try to make my C++ solutions look like my C# solutions, because I don't remember the more common conventions.